dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Concepts.md

 The _Payout fee_ refers to the processing cost of the Payout.
 This cost can be assumed by you (as a Payer) or taken by the Payee by setting a variable in the request.

 ## Sanction screening
-_Sanction screening_ ets us know if the merchant is making payouts to legally sanctioned persons.
+_Sanction screening_ lets us know if the merchant is making payouts to legally sanctioned persons.
 This process is essential as an Anti-Money Laundering (AML) and Payout limits control.

 The output of this process determines whether the _Payout_ requires manual validation.